theokwebb/C-from-Scratch/Pointers/Pointers-to-Pointers/README.md

-# Pointers to Pointers and How Data is Stored:
+# Pointers to Pointers and How Data is Stored in C:
 Here is example that demonstrates the handling of pointers to pointers and how data is stored:

 ```c